ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-architecture.md

                     Failover
 ```

-The DHCP servers distribute client addressing, gateway information, internal DNS servers, and the internal DNS domain.
+The DHCP servers distribute:

+- IPv4 addressing
+- Default gateway information
+- Both Active Directory DNS servers
+- Internal DNS domain information

+The two DHCP servers operate in a load-balanced failover relationship.

 Controlled failure testing confirmed DHCP service continuity with either individual DHCP server unavailable.

+DHCP-managed dynamic DNS registration is intentionally disabled.
+Domain-joined Windows systems can securely register their own records with Active Directory DNS, while static infrastructure and selected non-domain systems are manually registered when internal name resolution is required.

 ## Replication and Service Validation

-The completed deployment was validated to confirm that the two-domain-controller architecture operates as intended.
+The deployment was validated to confirm that the two-domain-controller architecture operates as intended.

 Validation included: